ornkkk/Network-Programming/README.md

 # Network-Programming
-Repository for Network Programming Codes using C++ and Python
+Repository for Network Programming Codes using C++ BSD Sockets and Python Scripts.